jclark/satpulse/README.md

 and Linux distro; I will then create or point you to a suitable binary release.
 Alternatively, you can compile from source and give it a try.

+## Documentation

+The [documentation](docs/README.md) describes how to install and configure SatPulse.
+Start with the [Getting started](docs/quickstart.md) document.

+Before you attempt this, make sure you have suitable hardware.
+See the [What hardware to get](#what-hardware-to-get) section below.

 ## Basics of how it works

 An ethernet controller that supports PTP has its own clock, called the PTP hardware clock (PHC), which is completely independent